AriFordsham/GHCWiki/making-releases.md

 ## Uploading libraries

-TODOFIXME Normally Herbert and upstream maintainers take care of this - we always attempt to have full releases for all package by the time the final release happens (although not necessarily so for an RC - they may ship slight interim states).
+TODO FIXME Normally Herbert and upstream maintainers take care of this - we always attempt to have full releases for all package by the time the final release happens (although not necessarily so for an RC - they may ship slight interim states).

 Heuristic for detecting submodule libraries which have no proper release: